m5c/OAuthExample/README.md

 > Note: The above layout is based on the official protocol specifiation.
 Additional arrows were
 > added to better illustrate the *Request Reply* nature of the underlying HTTP protocol.
 > Steps ```B.1-B.3``` reflect the **Authorization Code** communication layout.
+> Some documentation also create an artificial separation between **Resource Owner** and **User Agent**.
+It is a contrived splitup, because the latter then represents the browser sided JavaScript executions, interacted with by the **Resource Owner**.
+The interaction between **Resource Owner** and **User Agent** is then trivial, which is why it was excluded from above figure.

 ## Further links